Panic Room: Visual and practical effects

 A seamless shot at the beginning of Panic Room took nine days to film on set but took several months to complete in post-production.
 The shot was a combination of camera footage and computer-generated effects.
 Koepp originally wrote the opening scene to be a series of shots that would zero in on the brownstone house, but Fincher instead chose a sequence of landmarks in New York City with credits hovering in front of them before the sequence transited seamlessly to introduce the film's main characters.
 The opening titles were inspired by those seen in The Trouble with Harry (1955) and North by Northwest (1959).
 The scene of Burnham's arrest also used computer-generated effects.
 Several scenes also involved practical effects: Junior's injuries from a flaming gas burn and Stephen Altman's bloodied, beaten self.
 A team of puppeteers was used to move Stephen's sticking-out collarbone.
 Fincher also sent the film reel to be digitally color-corrected as he had done for Fight Club and Seven.

 Music

-The soundtrack was composed, orchestrated, and conducted by Howard Shore and performed by the Hollywood Studio Symphony.
+The score was composed, orchestrated, and conducted by Howard Shore and performed by the Hollywood Studio Symphony.
+The soundtrack was released in 2002 by Varèse Sarabande.